-We generate revenue primarily from the sale of bitcoin mining machines directly to customers such as businesses or individuals engaged in Bitcoin mining activities.
+We generate revenue primarily from the sale of Bitcoin mining machines directly to customers such as businesses or individuals engaged in Bitcoin mining activities.
+As the Bitcoin price fluctuates, we may adjust selling price of Bitcoin mining machines on a weekly basis, as customers are only willing to pay for machines based on their ability to recover their investment through mining Bitcoins over a relatively short period of time.
 Our sales arrangements usually require a full prepayment before the delivery of products.
-Occasionally, we grant credit periods ranging from three to six months to some long-standing customers in China.
-We expect to accept a lower amount of consideration (as compared to fixed and promised consideration that is set out in the sales contracts) from our credit sales customers and hence provide implicit price concessions to these customers.
+However, as the Bitcoin price experienced a significant downtrend during 2018, we started to offer credit sales to certain significant, long-standing customers in China.
+The payment terms under credit sales generally consist of 50% down payment and 50% subsequent payments over a period of 90 to 180 days.
+With the adoption of a more dynamic pricing strategy, we expect to accept a lower amount of consideration (as compared to fixed and promised consideration that is set out in the sales contracts) from our credit sales customers if the Bitcoin prices continue to decrease in the post-sale period; hence providing implicit price concessions to these customers and the ultimate amount of price concessions to be provided to these credit sales customers is highly dependent on the changes of Bitcoin prices.

 Revenues from product sales are recorded at the net sales price (transaction price), which includes an estimation of variable consideration which primarily results from implicit price concessions on credit sales.
 The amount of variable consideration is included in the transaction price to the extent it is not constrained and it is probable that a significant reversal in the amount of the cumulative revenue recognized will not occur in a future period.
 If the consideration promised in a contract includes a variable amount, we estimate the amount to which we expect to receive.
 Actual amounts of consideration ultimately received may differ from the estimates.
 If actual results in the future vary from our estimates, we will adjust these estimates, which would affect revenue and earnings in the period such variances are known.
-With respect to the determination of variable consideration resulting from the amount of implicit price concessions, since the Bitcoin market price is volatile and unpredictable and changes in the Bitcoin price will greatly affect the implicit price concession to be provided by us to our credit sales customers, we use all the subsequent hindsight information to adjust the estimated variable consideration for the periods presented as there was limited historical data to better determine an estimate.
+With respect to the determination of variable consideration resulting from the amount of implicit price concessions, since the Bitcoin market price is volatile and unpredictable and changes in the Bitcoin price will greatly affect the implicit price concession to be provided by us to our credit sales customers, we use all the subsequent hindsight information to the date of issuance of our financial statements to adjust the estimated variable consideration for the periods presented, which represented the best estimate of the amount of transaction price that is not constrained.
 Prospectively, our policy will take into account any historical data in determining the implicit price concessions at the time of revenue recognition.
-During the years ended December 31, 2017 and 2018, we recognized price concessions provided to our customers in the amounts of nil and RMB152.8 million (US\$22.2 million), respectively.
+In 2017, 2018 and the six months ended June 30, 2019, we recognized price concessions provided to our customers in the amounts of nil, RMB152.8 million (US\$2.3 million) and RMB9.6 million (US\$1.4 million), respectively.
+During the six months ended June 30, 2019, the adjustment to the previously estimated variable consideration amounted to RMB10.3 million (US\$1.5 million) as compared to nil for the six months ended June 30, 2018, which was recorded as revenue of this period.